Sri Lanka rupee near 3-month high; dealers see short-term stability

-COLOMBO, Oct 9 (Reuters) - The Sri Lankan rupee closed a tad firmer near its three-month high on Wednesday as exporter dollar sales outpaced early importer demand for the greenback.
+COLOMBO, Oct 9 (Reuters) - The Sri Lankan rupee held steady near its three-month high on Wednesday as dollar sales by exporters and banks were offset by importer demand for the greenback.

 The rupee hit a record low of 135.20 on Aug.
 28, but has managed to stem further losses since then.